 The DAC channel consists of optional filters for de-emphasis and bass, treble, midrange level adjustment, speaker equalization, and 3-D effects processing.
-The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see page 1, registers 21-26 for left channel, page 1, registers 47-52 for right channel).
+The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see page 1, registers 21-26 for the left channel and page 1, registers 47-52 for the right channel).
 If de-emphasis is not required in a particular application, this programmable filter block can be used for some other purpose.
 The de-emphasis filter transfer function is given by:

-$$H(z) = \frac{N0 + N1 \times z^{-1}}{32768 - D1 \times z^{-1}}$$ (2)
+$$H(z) = \frac{N0 + N1 \times z^{-1}}{32,768 - D1 \times z^{-1}}$$ (2)

 where the N0, N1, and D1 coefficients are fully programmable individually for each channel.
-The coefficients that should be loaded to implement standard de-emphasis filters are given in Table 3.
+The coefficients that should be loaded to implement standard de-emphasis filters are given in Table 5.

-Table 3.
+Table 5.
 De-Emphasis Coefficients for Common Audio Sampling Rates